-Today’s wedding, photographed by Katherine O’Brien, took place in the ghost town of Grapetown, Texas.
+Today’s wedding took place in the ghost town of Grapetown, Texas.
 Jonathan and Cameron chose the location because they had often passed by it on a 60 mile loop that they cycled on the weekends.

 Jonathan and Cameron designed a poster for their invitations that included information like the history of Grapetown, a map, their wedding website, and what attire to wear.
 We love the idea of doing posters instead of traditional invitations.
 They totally set the tone for the fun, western-style wedding that this was!

 Jonathan and Cameron handmade their ceremony backdrop–a Maypole with orange and blue flags stapled to ribbons.

 For the food, the couple kept everything local — Texas beer, Hill Country wine, and a Tex-Mex brunch of brisket tacos and quesadillas (yum!).

 If you’re loving the font that they used in all their paper goods, it’s called Rosewood and it’s available to download here.

 The favors were bars of soap, handmade by the bride.
 She labeled them “Smithdish,” a combination of their last names Smith and Standish, and called them “Cedar Fever.”
 With a mix of olive, canola, safflower, coconut, juniper, lavender, and sage oils with hill country juniper berries and needles, they sound amazing!

 The reception/dance hall was decorated with paper lanterns and lots of posters!

 For the guestbook, guests signed the mat of a framed poster.

 We totally want to be guests at a wedding like this!
 With entertainment like bocce ball, horse shoes, and swing dancing, we are sure that everyone had lots of fun.